 - i.
 At least 12 hours of college academic courses, including those taken for dual credit as part of the Texas core curriculum, and advanced technical credit courses, including locally articulated courses, with a grade of the equivalent of 3.0 or higher on a scale of 4.0; or - ii.
 An associate degree while in high school. - B. Bilingualism and Biliteracy: - a.
 A student may earn a performance acknowledgment by demonstrating proficiency in two or more languages by: - Completing all English language arts requirements and maintaining a minimum grade point average (GPA) of the equivalent of 80 on a scale of 100; and - ii.
 Satisfying one of the following: - 1.
 Completion of a minimum of three credits in the same language in a language other than English with a minimum GPA of the equivalent of 80 on a scale of 100; or - 2.
 Demonstrated proficiency in the Texas Essential Knowledge and Skills for Level IV or higher in a language other than English with a minimum GPA of the equivalent of 80 on a scale of 100; or - 3.
 Completion of at least three credits in foundation subject area courses in a language other than English with a minimum GPA of 80 on a scale of 100; or - 4.
 Demonstrated proficiency in one or more Languages Other Than English through one of the following methods: - a.
-Score 3 or higher on an Advanced Placement exam for a Language Other Than English; or - b.
-Score 4 or higher on an International Baccalaureate exam for a higher level Language Other Than English course; or
+Score 3 or higher on an Advanced Placement exam for a Language Other Than English; or

-- c.
+- b.
+Score 4 or higher on an International Baccalaureate exam for a higher level Language Other Than English course; or - c.
 Performance on a national assessment of language proficiency in a Language Other Than English of at least Intermediate High. - d.
-In addition to meeting the requirements of the above subsection, to earn a performance acknowledgment in bilingualism and biliteracy, an English language learner must also have: - Participated in and met the exit criteria for a bilingual or ESL program; and - ii.
-Scored at the Advanced High level on the Texas English Language Proficiency Assessment System (TELPAS). - C. Advanced Placement test or International Baccalaureate examination by earning: - i.
+In addition to meeting the requirements of the above subsection, to earn a performance acknowledgment in bilingualism and biliteracy, an emergent bilingual student must also have: - Participated in and met the exit criteria for a bilingual or ESL program; and - Scored at the Advanced High level on the Texas English Language Proficiency Assessment System (TELPAS). - C. Advanced Placement test or International Baccalaureate examination by earning: - i.
 A score of 3 or above on a College Board Advanced Placement examination; or - ii.
 A score of 4 or above on an International Baccalaureate examination. - D. PSAT, the ACT Aspire, the SAT, or the ACT by: - i.
-Earning a score on the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT®) that qualifies the student for recognition as a commended scholar or higher by the College Board and National Merit Scholarship Corporation, as part of the National Hispanic Recognition Program (NHRP) of the College Board or as part of the National Achievement Scholarship Program of the National Merit Scholarship Corporation; - ii.
-Achieving the college readiness benchmark score on at least three of the five subject tests on the ACT Aspire exam; or - iii.
-Earning a total score of at least 1310 on the SAT; or - iv.
-A composite score on the ACT exam (without writing) of 28. - E. Earning a state, nationally or internationally recognized business or industry certification or license with: - i.
+Earning a score on the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT®) that qualifies the student for recognition as a commended scholar or higher by the National Merit Scholarship Corporation or as an awardee of the National Recognition Programs of the College Board - ii.
+Earning a composite score of 442 on the ACT Aspire examination; - iii.
+Earning a composite score of 29 on the ACT PreACT examination; - iv.
+Earning a total score of at least 1350 on the SAT; or - v.
+A composite score on the ACT exam (without writing) of 29. - E. Earning a state, nationally or internationally recognized business or industry certification or license with: - i.
 Performance on an examination sufficient to obtain a state, nationally or internationally recognized business or industry certification. - ii.
 Performance on an examination sufficient to obtain a government-required credential to practice a profession.